VinhTechiee/Sorting-Algorithms-Visualization-and-Benchmarking/README.md

 ├── radix_sort_visualization.gif
 ├── selection_sort_visualization.gif
 │
-├── results.csv
-└── benchmark_summary.csv
+└── benchmark_results.csv
  ```

 ### Key Findings
-Quick Sort is superior in speed for large datasets.
-Bubble Sort is easy to understand but inefficient.
+In the benchmark results, Quick Sort performed among the fastest algorithms for large random datasets.Bubble Sort is easy to understand but inefficient.
-Benchmark results show the trade-off between speed and complexity of implementation.
+Bubble Sort was useful for educational visualization but inefficient for large inputs.
+The results illustrate trade-offs between runtime, memory use, and algorithm design.

 ---